AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot.md

 ## Best practices {#best-practices-to-prevent-troubles}

-Adhering to the following best practices will help you prevent some of the issues and their troubleshooting.
+Adher to the following best practices to prevent some common issues and troubleshooting.

 * **Understand how the desktop app works**: Before starting to use the application, spend a few minutes knowing how the app works.
 Know about linking between Web UI and desktop, repository mapping, asset caching, saving locally and uploading in background.
-See [how it works](release-notes.md/#how-app-works).
+See [how it works](release-notes.md#how-app-works).

 * **Best practices to avoid conflicts**: To avoid potential conflicts when collaborating on multiple assets, see [avoid editing conflicts](using.md#adv-workflow-collaborate-avoid-conflicts).